A Practical Guide to Loft Conversions in Glasgow

 Do I need planning permission for a dormer loft conversion?

-It’s important to note that, depending on their size and location on the house, some dormer extensions may require planning permission.
+It's important to note that, depending on their size and location on the house, obtaining planning permission may be required for some dormer extensions.
 While rear dormers are generally easier to get approved, front-facing dormers, especially in conservation areas, can be more challenging.

 3. Hip to gable loft conversion